 If you want to get into the DUST 514 Beta there are two ways you can do so.
-The first is to sign up for the beta on the Dust 514 website.
+The first is to sign up for the.
 The second, which guarantees Beta entry, is by purchasing the Mercenary Pack from the PlayStation Store.

 The Mercenary Pack offers a $50 value for a price of $19.99, and contains an all-access beta pass, which will guarantee entry into every beta event — starting this Thursday, June 28th and then repeating every other weekend.
 Not only that, but Mercenary Pack owners will get exclusive access to DUST 514 during off weekends in-between beta events as well.